 If you notice the digital display, the sound, or the milligauss reading spike at all, move in the direction of the reading.

-Follow the readings until you’ve located the source of the radiation.
-Once you’ve located what it is, let’s say it’s your refrigerator.
-Go ahead and reading by moving around the source, and then make a note of both what the source was, and an average reading.
+Go ahead and read by moving around the source, and then make a note of both what the source was, and an average reading.

 If what you are measuring does not have any wireless connectivity, then you only need to get measurements of the magnetic and electric field radiation.

-Once you’ve written down the information in your notebook, go ahead and continue on with your sweeping, starting with magnetic field.
+Once you’ve written down the information in your notebook, go ahead and continue on with your sweeping, starting with a magnetic field.

-Once you have done this a few times, and located any sources of radiation in area, be sure to note them all down.
+Once you have done this a few times, and located any sources of radiation in the area, be sure to note them all down.

 These notes will help you later to determine how you can lower your overall exposure.
-Either by eliminating un-needed sources, or finding ways to protect yourself.
+Either by eliminating unneeded sources, or finding ways to protect yourself.

 3. Pay Extra Attention To Areas You Spend The Most Time

-We know from the expanding library of research on EMF radiation, that the danger of exposure is cumulative.
+We know from the expanding library of research on EMF radiation, that the potential danger of exposure is cumulative.
 This means that the more radiation we are exposed to over a lifetime, the greater our risk.

 That is why we need to pay extra close attention to the areas we spend the most time when we are measuring EMF radiation.